mar-foo/marioforzanini.com/pages/read_more.md

 0. Go back to step 1

-I'm currently reading: Günther Anders, "The obsolescence of Humankind"
+I'm currently reading: Hannah Arendt, "Eichmann in Jerusalem.
+A report on the banality of evil"

 ## Book suggestions